✔️ More budget-friendly than 1 to 1 coaching

 ✔️ Extended life cycle as the group becomes self-sustaining

 Group coaching is an on-going conversation, which supports change over time.
 Traditional coaching is typically seen as a 1:1 relationship where one coach works with one client and typically deep dives into one has a conversation theme.
 Group coaching brings the coaching conversation into a small group context either virtually or face-to-face.
 It is focused on gaining a deeper awareness around key issues, supporting group members, taking action, and accountability.
 Our clients tell us it is extremely helpful to have an external & independent coach to facilitate difficult conversations & brainstorming sessions etc.

 Group coaching can take different forms depending on the brief and needs of the organisation.
 And here are some examples of group coaching programmes:

-Example #1: A group coaching program for senior managers exploring leadership strengths and weaknesses – face to face, half-day kick-off session plus 2-hour sessions over six months.
-From £6495+vat/expenses/travel time
+Example #3: A group coaching program for senior managers exploring leadership strengths and weaknesses – face to face, half-day kick-off session plus 2-hour sessions over six months.

 Group coaching is different for every business here’s what I’d suggest we do next….